Ramanarao21/Ramanarao21/README.md

 <h1 align="center">Hi 👋, I'm Ramana Kondapally</h1>

-<h3 align="center">Learning, building, and growing — one bug at a time as a MERN developer</h3>
+<h3 align="center">Learning, building, and growing — one bug at a time as a MERN developer 💻</h3>

 - 📫 reach me **ramanaraoVK18@gmail.com**